-Escaping to an idyllic Greek island is easy when there are direct flights from London.
+Greek Islands with direct flights from London make for an easy escape to an idyllic destination.
 The capital location is home to four international airports and can see thousands of passengers arrive and depart daily.
 As it stands, London Heathrow currently sees, on average, 1,300 flights land and take off each day.
 This works out to be one every 45 seconds!

 Table of Contents: